FredrikHedman/CVSS/README.md

 To get this up and running for the first time take the following
 steps:

-  * Make sure you have at least version 3.3 of Python installed
+  * Make sure you have at least version 3.3 of Python installed.

   * Create your own virtual environment and activate it

         $ pyvenv-3.3 --system-site-packages ~/tmp/venv